ANALYTICS SOLUTIONS2025-12-31

 CLV = (Avg.
 Annual Spend x Avg.
 Time Spent as Customer [retention]) / (Profit Margin / Revenue)

 Average Annual Spend is based on the average revenue per customer.
-Although revenue comes from the bottom line, a company does not see revenue for some customers in the early years.
+Although revenue comes from the bottom line, a company does not see revenue from some customers in the early years.

-Instead, this figure is based on the average spending by all customers over a period of time.
+Instead, this figure is based on the average spending of all customers over a period.

-Average Time Spent as Customer (ATA) is based on the average time a customer stays with the company.
-You can assume that the average customer is with a company for about two years, so you can use that.
+Average Time to Stay as a Customer (ATS) is the average time a customer stays with the company.
+You can assume the average customer stays with a company for about 2 years, so use that as your estimate.

-Total Annual Spend (TAS) is the sum of the customers’ annual spending.
-Some customers might have very small or very large budgets, so you have to calculate each customer’s spending individually.
+Total Annual Spend (TAS) is the sum of customers' annual spending.
+Some customers may have very small or huge budgets, so you need to calculate each customer's spending individually.

-The Average Annual Spend (AAS) is simply the sum of the total annual spend divided by the number of customers.
-The AAS tells you how much the owner is spending on their business on a monthly or annual basis.
+The Average Annual Spend (AAS) is the total annual spend divided by the number of customers.
+The AAS tells you how much the owner is spending on their business on a monthly or yearly basis.

-CLV of the customer is calculated by calculating the value of the customer’s entire basket of products purchased over the past 12 months (or any number of months for high-value customers).
+The customer's lifetime value is calculated as the value of their entire basket of products purchased over the past 12 months (or any number of months for high-value customers).

 While doing this, the value of a customer's basket is calculated by multiplying the prices of each product in the customer's basket by the fraction of total purchases made from that merchant.